midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `Node.js` ##
 ================
 - Node.js is a cross-platform, open-source JavaScript runtime environment that can run on Windows, Linux, Unix, macOS, and more.
-- Node.js runs on the V8 JavaScript engine, and executes JavaScript code outside a web browser.
+- Node.js runs on the V8 JavaScript engine, and executes JavaScript code outside of a web browser.

 installing using `nvm` is a node version manager